vatlab/vat-docs/content/Documentation/vtools Commands/update.md

     *   `GT=0` select only the wildtype genotypes
     *   `GQ>20` select variants having genotype quality greater than 20

-(:toggleexample Examples: statistics for subsets of samples and genotypes:) This project has three samples:
+<details><summary> Examples: statistics for subsets of samples and genotypes</summary> This project has three samples: